 Clinical events from baseline to 6 months after renal artery stenting, compared with clinical events in the sham control group.
 Clinical events are defined using the same criteria as in the Cardiovascular Outcomes in Renal Atherosclerotic Lesions (CORAL) trial, except for progressive renal insufficiency (defined in CORAL as a reduction from baseline of 30% or more in estimated GFR).
 Clinical events included in the composite endpoint from baseline to 6-month follow-up are: 1.
 Death from cardiovascular causes 2.
 Death from renal causes 3.
 Stroke 4.
 Myocardial infarction 5.
 Hospitalization for congestive heart failure 6.
 Progressive renal insufficiency (a reduction from baseline of 50% or more in estimated GFR) 7.
 Permanent renal-replacement therapy Only the first event per participant is included in the composite.

-Time frame: From baseline to 6 months after PTRA/sham.
+Time frame: From baseline to 6 months after PTRA/sham

-Number of deaths from any cause.
+Number of deaths from any cause

 Death from any cause from baseline to 6 months after renal artery stenting, compared with death from any cause in the sham control group.

-Time frame: From baseline to 6 months after PTRA/sham.
+Time frame: From baseline to 6 months after PTRA/sham

-Health status on 12-item Short Form Health Survey (SF-12).
+Change in health status on 12-item Short Form Health Survey (SF-12)

-Time frame: Baseline, 3 months, and 6 months.
+Time frame: Baseline, 3 months, and 6 months

-Number of serious adverse events (SAEs), procedure-related adverse events (≤24 hours), and postoperative adverse events (>24 hours) occurring within 30 days after the procedure.
+Number of serious adverse events (SAEs), procedure-related adverse events (≤24 hours), and postoperative adverse events (>24 hours) occurring within 30 days after the procedure

 All SAEs, procedure-related adverse events (≤24 hours), and postoperative adverse events (\>24 hours) occurring within 30 days after the procedure will be systematically recorded.
 Events include, but are not limited to: 1.
 Death from any cause 2.
 Rupture, dissection, occlusion, or perforation of the renal artery 3.
 Stent thrombosis of the PTRA-treated renal artery 4.
 Embolic complications affecting the kidney or peripheral circulation (upper or lower extremity depending on access site) 5.
 Bleeding requiring transfusion 6.
 Embolization or nephrectomy due to bleeding or other complications 7.
 Access-related complications requiring treatment: bleeding, thrombosis, or pseudoaneurysm 8.
 Need for acute dialysis 9.
-Clinical events as defined in item 5
+Clinical events as defined above

-Time frame: From baseline to 30 days after PTRA/sham.
+Time frame: From baseline to 30 days after PTRA/sham

-Evaluation of Diagnostic Techniques.
+Evaluation of Diagnostic Techniques

 As part of the study, the applicability of diagnostic techniques that remain insufficiently described in the context of renal artery stenosis will be evaluated separately according to the protocol.
 The following examinations will be assessed: (a) Doppler ultrasound, (b) echocardiography, (c) renography, (d) invasive pressure measurements across stenoses, (e) computational fluid dynamics (CFD) simulations, and (f) proteomics analysis.

-Time frame: From baseline to 6 months after PTRA/sham.
+Time frame: From baseline to 6 months after PTRA/sham

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.